-As set forth in its student catalog, Atlanta Technical College does not discriminate on the basis of race, color, national or ethnic origin, gender, religion, disability, age, political affiliation or belief, veteran status, or citizenship status (except in those special circumstances permitted or mandated by law).
-For further information regarding these laws (Title VI and IX) contact Mattie Goss, Dean of Students, Academic Building, Suite C1109G, 404.225.4446.
+As set forth in its student catalog, (name of college) complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, creed or religion, national or ethnic origin, sex (including pregnancy, sexual orientation, and gender identity), disability, age, political affiliation or belief, genetic information, veteran or military status, marital status, or citizenship status (except in those special circumstances permitted or mandated by law).
+The following person(s) has been designated to manage inquiries regarding the nondiscrimination policies: Tracye Paggett, Director of Student Services, located in the Academic Building Suite C1109B, 404-225-4446.
 Email: firstname.lastname@example.org.

 To request reasonable accommodations upon enrollment (Section 504/ADA), contact Kymberly Savage, Special Populations Resource Specialist at Atlanta Technical College, Academic and Student Affairs Division, Academic Building, Suite C1109A, 404.225.4441.
 Email email@example.com.

 The Technical College System of Georgia and its constituent technical colleges do not discriminate on the basis of race, color, creed, national or ethnic origin, gender, religion, disability, age, political affiliation or belief, genetic information, disabled veteran, veteran of the Vietnam Era, or citizenship status (except in those special circumstances permitted or mandated by law).
 This nondiscrimination policy encompasses the operation of all TCSG and technical college-administered programs, federally financed programs, educational programs and activities involving admissions, scholarships and loans, student life and athletics.
 It also applies to the recruitment and employment of personnel and the contracting for goods and services.